 1. Follicular Unit Transplantation (FUT)

 When the procedure is done properly, it will produce a completely natural appearance.
-By “properly”, I mean that the graft density is full, and that the hairline has been designed accurately, and with aesthetic consideration.
+By “properly”, we mean that the graft density is full and that the hairline has been designed accurately, and with aesthetic consideration.
 Many patients voice concern about the scar left across the donor site with this procedure.
-A new closure technique used by some physicians, called “Trichophitic closure”, allows the hair to grow through the scar, making the scar almost invisible.
+A new closure technique used by some physicians, called “Trichophytic closure”, allows the hair to grow through the scar, making the scar almost invisible.

 The concept is simple.
 Grafts are removed using a tiny punch, which varies its depth and angle according to the follicle.
 Once the punch releases the graft, it can easily be removed with forceps.
 The downside of this technique is that it requires a lot of work and practice on the part of the doctor, as removing the grafts can be quite difficult in some patients, and it requires the patient to buzz their head.
-(For women or men with long hair, you can get away with buzzing just a strip on the back of the head to use as a donor area).
-I have now performed enough FUE procedures that I can easily extract 1,500 to 2,000 grafts in one day, but it is an incredibly tedious and time-consuming procedure, and it is for this reason that it is so expensive — two to three times as expensive as an FUT.
+(For women or men with long hair, you can get away with buzzing just a strip on the back of the head to use as a donor area.)
+We have now performed enough FUE procedures that we can easily extract 1,500 to 3,000 grafts in one day, but it is an incredibly tedious and time-consuming procedure, and it is for this reason that it is so expensive — two to three times as expensive as a FUT.

 Another advantage of FUE is the possibility of extracting body hair.
-When performing an FUT on a patient with a limited donor site, I often remove several hundred hairs from the body (chest, abdomen, back, etc.), allowing for more hair to be transplanted.
-It is a last resort for patients with minimal hair in donor sites on the head.
+When performing a FUT on a patient with a limited donor site, we often remove several hundred hairs from the body (chest, abdomen, back, etc.), allowing for more hair to be transplanted.
+It is the last resort for patients with minimal hair in donor sites on the head.
 FUE heals very quickly.

 HAIR TREATMENT METHODS

-Although most consider hair transplantation to be the best solution to overcome baldness, there are certainly some complimentary treatments.
-Additionally, we’ve all heard of the ineffective or disastrous treatments in some form or another.
+Although most consider hair transplantation to be the best solution to overcome baldness, there are certainly some complementary treatments.
+Additionally, we’ve all heard of ineffective or disastrous treatments in some form or another.
 We felt it necessary to address the more prominent of the good and the bad.

 Methods of Treatment

-- Micro Follicular Extraction, also called Follicular Unit Extraction
+- Micro Follicular Excision, also called Follicular Unit Extraction (FUE)

 - Lotions and Chemicals